Balthasar Paul Ommeganck: Life

 He was born in Antwerp in 1755 as the fourth child of Paulus Ommeganck and Barbara Laenen.
 He was registered in the Antwerp Guild of Saint Luke as a pupil of the respected painter Hendricus Josephus Antonissen from 1767.
 At the same time he also attended classes at the Antwerp Academy where he obtained a second prize for drawing after the Antique in March 1771.
 He specialized in landscapes and the rendering of the coat of animals in particular of sheep.

 On 26 June 1781 he married Petronilla Isabella Maria Jacoba Parrin in Antwerp.
 They had two sons and seven daughters, one of which was the animal painter Johanna Maria Ommeganck.

 He was one of the founders in 1788 of a society of artists known as the Konstmaatschappij (the 'Art Society').
-Other founders included Hendrik Frans de Cort, Pieter Faes, Willem Schaeken, Antoon Herry, Jan Josef Horemans the Younger, Bartholomeus Jan van Hulst, Jan Baptist Beguinet, Hendrik Aarnout Myin, Hendrik Blomaert, Frans Balthasar Solvyns, Ignatius Jozef van den Berghe, Godfried Frans Bex and the amateur A. Renodi.
+Other founders included Hendrik Frans de Cort, Pieter Faes, Jan Frans Josef Mertens, Willem Schaeken, Antoon Herry, Jan Josef Horemans the Younger, Bartholomeus Jan van Hulst, Jan Baptist Beguinet, Hendrik Aarnout Myin, Hendrik Blomaert, Frans Balthasar Solvyns, Ignatius Jozef van den Berghe, Godfried Frans Bex and the art lover A. Renodi.
 The first exhibition of the society was held in Antwerp in 1789.
 Ommeganck contributed 4 works to this first exhibition.
 Artists who would later join included Mattheus Ignatius van Bree, Maria Jacoba Ommeganck, Marten Waefelaerts and many others.

 In 1789 he became dean of the Guild of St. Luke of Antwerp, the penultimate dean as the Guild was dissolved by the French occupiers in 1794.
 In 1796 he was appointed professor at the Antwerp Académie de peinture, sculpture et architecture d'Anvers.